JFormDesigner/miglayout/whitepaper.md

 resulting gap is **20** pixels and not 30.
 Gaps can actually be specified in a min/preferred/max size notion which gives them power to for instance grow/shrink as available space changes.
-Gaps between columns/rows and/or components in a cell can be appended with ":push" which means that the gap should be greedy and use any free space available.
+Gaps between columns/rows and/or components in a cell can be appended with `:push` which means that the gap should be greedy and use any free space available.
 Pushing gaps in a cell will not force the cell to be bigger, it will only use the left over space in the cell.
 Pushing gaps between